Brewmeister Brewery: Production

 The strength of the beer comes from fractional freezing, which involves cooling the beer to a low temperature to the point where water freezes but alcohol does not.
 The ice is then removed, leaving a higher percentage of alcohol behind.
 The company claims to use natural spring water for brewing and claims to use unusual ingredients in their beers.
 In 2014, they announced that 90% of their product was being exported.

 Controversy

 In 2014 the Advertising Standards Agency censured Brewmeister for misleading advertising, stating that it was possibly ethyl alcohol that had been added to Snake Venom to reach the desired ABV of 67.5%.

 Investment

 In 2014, Brewmeister re-launched following the formation of a Board of Directors which came about after Brewmeister was partially bought by a syndicate of Scottish business figures.
 This included Scott Carnegie, a former Chairman of Dundee United Football Club.
 Brewmeister also received investment from Highlands and Islands Enterprise, Scottish Enterprise and the Scottish Investment Bank.
 Scottish Enterprise are also holders of shares in the company.

+Competition

+Since 2021, 88 Brewery, another Scottish brewery, has brewed a beer by the name of "Scottish Beithir Fire" that is 75% ABV, surpassing Snake Venom's 67.5% ABV.